MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/topologies/index.md

 * Each runtime uses its own runtime database schema.
 All deployed instances of the same runtime share the same runtime database schema.

 #### Configuration of JNDI properties
 Some JNDI properties are required to enable JMX communication between the administration service and the runtime of the same server, and to define the administration service that manages a runtime.
 For convenience, the following tables list these properties.
 For instructions about how to install a server farm, see [Installing a server farm](../appserver/#installing-a-server-farm).
-For more information about the JNDI properties, see [List of JNDI properties for {{ site.data.keys.mf_server }} administration service](../server-configuration/#list-of-jndi-properties-for-mobilefirst-server-administration-service) and [List of JNDI properties for {{ site.data.keys.product }} runtime](../server-configuration/#list-of-jndi-properties-for-mobilefirst-foundation-runtime).
+For more information about the JNDI properties, see [List of JNDI properties for {{ site.data.keys.mf_server }} administration service](../server-configuration/#list-of-jndi-properties-for-mobilefirst-server-administration-service) and [List of JNDI properties for {{ site.data.keys.product_adj }} runtime](../server-configuration/#list-of-jndi-properties-for-mobilefirst-runtime).

 **WebSphere Application Server Liberty profile server farm**
 The following global JNDI properties are required in each server of the farm for the administration services and the runtimes.